world-class/notes/level-4/discrete-mathematics/student-notes/fabio-lama/README.md

 summaries of specific topics.
-The term "cheatsheet" implies that the Presented Documents are intended to be used as learning aids or as references for practicing and does not imply that the Presented Documents should be used for inappropriate practices during exams such as cheating or other offences.
+The term "cheatsheet" implies that the Presented Documents are intended to be used as learning aids or as references for practicing and does not imply that the Presented Documents should be used for inappropriate practices during exams such as cheating or other offenses.

 The Presented Documents are heavily based on the learning material provided by the University of London, respectively the VLeBooks Collection database in the